 This interdisciplinary, cross-school global field intensive course focuses on the climate crisis through the lens of public policy, global health, education, and questions of Intersectionality.
-The course consists of five online modules prior to travel, addressing ethics, protocols, and practices of international research and humanitarian assistance, followed by a one-week field research project in Zanzibar, Tanzania.
+The course consists of five online modules prior to travel, addressing ethics, protocols, and practices of international research and humanitarian assistance, followed by a ten-day field research project in Zanzibar, Tanzania.
 Guiding questions include: What are the strengths and weaknesses of existing institutional frameworks and policies in addressing and tackling climate change and related social sector crises?
 How are the climate crisis and related public sectors, like health and education, being increasingly securitized and impacted by austerity measures?
 How do matters of intersectionality affect policy questions, research, and implementation?

 While in Zanzibar, students will work in multidisciplinary teams of global health, public policy, and education students, along with local and regional UNICEF practitioners.
 These research teams will address issues around the climate crisis, health, and community-based education and training.